shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 An observation I'm making here is that the AI has (or can have) its own feedback loop before it hands the latest change over to us.

-My own experience, and I'm sure many others' as well, is that the best outcome I get is if I set up an AI assistant for a feedback loop like this:
+My own experience, and I'm sure many others' as well, is that the best outcome I get is if I set up an AI assistant for a feedback loop.
+Each step looks like this:
 1. Understand what to do next
 1. Create something small
-1. Write a new test + Run all relevant tests.
+1. Verify.
+For example, write a new test + Run all relevant tests.
 If something breaks - the next action would be to fix it.

-And I let this run automatically in a loop until either all tests are green, it gives up or it starts going crazy.
+I let this run automatically in a loop until either all tests are green, it gives up or it starts going crazy.
 This is possible, for example with Cursor, for some time now.
 In fact, Cursor will try to self-heal what it can out of the box - stuff like lint errors.

-A note here: like with human feedback loops, speed matters.
-If every small change takes 15 minutes, then it's slow enough that the human can't manage it, and it'd often be better for the human to do it themselves.

 This works extremely well.
 The AI having its own internal self-healing feedback loop, backed by the right tests to make me feel safe-enough that nothing breaks, is a different category of productivity.